juxd/pugbot/README.md

-# pugbot
+# pug🅱️ot
-experimental pug add bot for discord. make your own config.json with token and prefix :D
+experimental pug add 🅱️ot for discord. make your own config.json with token and prefix :D